natifridman/operator-example/README.md

 # operator-example

-An example Kubernetes operator that creates pods
+An example Kubernetes operator that creates pods.
 The operator created with the `operator-sdk` tool

 ## Steps for creation